Cervator/Cervator.github.io/_posts/2026-04-01-bifrost-first-contact.md

 The [overlay architecture](https://siliconsaga.github.io/yggdrasil/getting-started/#how-adoption-works) we built into Yggdrasil means anyone can plug their own community's components into the same workspace.
 Your games, your services, your configuration — layered on top of a generic foundation.
 Bifrost is one overlay's answer to "what connects these worlds?" but the workspace pattern itself is game-agnostic.

 What if a hundred contributors were working on variations of what Terasology could be — different mods, different servers, different visions?
 The traditional open source challenge is coordination: how do you avoid going in fifty different directions?
+We struggled with that in the past.
 The thing I'm starting to wonder is that maybe you *don't* avoid it.
 Maybe you embrace it.
-Make it easy to do your own thing, while there's a backbone that lets you interact with other "shards" of the game — and other games entirely.
+Make it easy to do your own thing, while there's a backbone that lets you interact with other "shards" of the game — and other games entirely, while readily sharing lessons learned and tech between the variants.

 The age of personalized software is arriving.
 AI means someone who never thought they could build something now can, even if it is just for their own use and enjoyment.
 Somewhere somebody is delighted that they made a goofy thing that made their day.
 Maybe they show a friend or two.
 I want more of that in the world.